 Note: As you will also see above metal and hazardous waste (which includes electrical items and batteries) are included in both the black and green bins.
 These items can be recycled and should not be placed in the bin.

-Recycle IT have assembled a ranged of tips to help reduce or help eliminate single use plastic in organisations.
-We hope these tips help reduce the quantities of single use plastic accumulated in organisations in which we work, volunteer or support.
-These tips can over time lead to a reduced demand for disposable, single use plastic.
+Recycle IT have assembled a range of tips to help reduce or help eliminate single-use plastic in organizations.
+We hope these tips help reduce the quantities of single-use plastic accumulated in organizations in which we work, volunteer or support.
+These tips can over time lead to reduced demand for disposable, single-use plastic.

 Measure your plastic.

-As with energy, water, and general waste you can measure single use plastic in your organisation.
+As with energy, water, and general waste you can measure single-use plastic in your organization.
 If you can measure usage, you can manage usage.
-Start by auditing plastic usage within the organisation to see what changes can be made.
+Start by auditing plastic usage within the organization to see what changes can be made.
 List the usage simple to complex.

-Start by determining which kinds of plastics your organisation class as “single-use and maybe produce a plastics policy, to understand the scope of work, how much plastic are used and where they are sourced.
+Start by determining which kinds of plastics your organization class as “single-use and maybe produce a plastics policy, to understand the scope of work, how much plastic is used and where they are sourced.

 Plan to succeed

-Take time to consider/research the consequences of change and determine the costs, benefits and risks plastic-free alternatives could bring to your organisation.
+Take time to consider/research the consequences of change and determine the costs, benefits, and risks plastic-free alternatives could bring to your organization.
 There is little point in reducing plastics but creating other forms of waste as a result.

-Co-operate with all your supplier and stakeholders involved with your organisation.
+Co-operate with all your supplier and stakeholders involved with your organization.
 Include front-of-house and consumer product suppliers.
 E.g. office supplies catering, warehouse supplier, cleaning companies, etc.

-Take simple actions in consultation with your colleagues which can immediately reduce your organisation’s plastic output Example include removal of plastic water cups, plastic water bottles, disposable plastic cutely, plates and coffee cups, plastic milk cartons, food wrapping etc. Accessible alternatives are easily available.
+Take simple actions in consultation with your colleagues which can immediately reduce your organization’s plastic output Example include removal of plastic water cups, plastic water bottles, disposable plastic cutely, plates and coffee cups, plastic milk cartons, food wrapping, etc. Accessible alternatives are easily available.

 Get your team engaged

-While many organisation will have experienced a demand for plastic-free products or packaging from customers, employees also have an interest in reducing plastic waste.
-It can be a good idea to have colleagues as plastic waste champions; they can lead and engage colleagues in the challenge of reducing single use plastics.
+While many organization will have experienced a demand for plastic-free products or packaging from customers, employees also have an interest in reducing plastic waste.
+It can be a good idea to have colleagues as plastic waste champions; they can lead and engage colleagues in the challenge of reducing single-use plastics.

 Ask staff to research alternatives to plastic packaging – particularly for products which have traditionally been packaged in plastic.
-Look for product like meat, fruit, vegetables and cheese sold without plastic packaging which can be used for work lunches.
+Look for products like meat, fruit, vegetables, and cheese sold without plastic packaging which can be used for work lunches.
 Ask staff to stop using disposable coffee cups, plastic water bottles and cups, cling film and plastic sandwich bags/wrappers in the office.

 Set targets and rewards.

 It’s important to set targets which remove single-use plastic over the long-term Using plastic reduction targets, to drive action ensures positive progress.
-E.g. pledged to become single-use plastic free (department by department) by 2022 and list how this will be achieved.
+E.g. pledged to become single-use plastic-free (department by department) by 2022 and list how this will be achieved.
 Assign a budget and reward those who help with ideas and actions.
-With positive leadership and a good culture organisations can really change!
+With positive leadership and a good culture, organizations can really change!

 Use local and social media

-Communicate your efforts through media in order to share your changes and hopefully you can reap the rewards as an organisation.
+Communicate your efforts through media in order to share your changes and hopefully, you can reap the rewards as an organization.
 Today media is invested in the plastic challenge in a way that has never happened with any other environmental concerns.
-The plastic waste challenge is featured on TV, social media, radio and in newspapers regularly so you and your organisation can take advantage of this!
+The plastic waste challenge is featured on TV, social media, radio and in newspapers regularly so you and your organization can take advantage of this!

-Organisations who have made commitments to stop using coffee cups, plastic straws or cling wrapping are taking a first step only.
-We all need to take an integrated approached and stop using all single use plastic.
-It’s a long road but it’s one worth travelling.
+Organizations who have made commitments to stop using coffee cups, plastic straws or cling wrapping are taking the first step only.
+We all need to take an integrated approached and stop using all single-use plastic.
+It’s a long road but it’s one worth traveling.

 About Recycle IT

-Recycle IT is an award winning not for profit social enterprise providing a collection and drop off service for all types of waste electrical and electronic equipment (WEEE).
-During 2018 Recycle IT offered drop off and collection services to 90,000 homes and businesses across Dublin and surrounding areas collecting a range of WEEE which includes thousands of computers, cables, monitors, microwaves, cookers, dryers and TV’s and much more.
+Recycle IT is an award-winning not for profit social enterprise providing a collection and drop off service for all types of waste electrical and electronic equipment (WEEE).
+During 2018 Recycle IT offered a drop-off and collection service to thousands of homes and businesses across Dublin and surrounding areas collecting a range of WEEE which includes thousands of computers, cables, monitors, microwaves, cookers, dryers, screens and much more.

 Recycle IT services are provided in partnership with WEEE Ireland.
 Recycle IT are supported by Pobal, South Dublin County Council and authorized by the National Waste Collection Permit Office and the local authorities across Dublin, Kildare and Wicklow.